cocos/cocos-docs/en/advanced-topics/oc-reflection.md

   }
   ```

-## Objective-C execute the JS code
+## Executing JS in Objective-C

-Conversely, we can also execute JavaScript code in C++ / Objective-C by `evalString`.
+Conversely, we can also execute JavaScript code in C++ / Objective-C by using `evalString`.

 Example: